-Section 6.1 The Drug List can change during the year
+Section 6.1 The "Drug List" can change during the year

 Most of the changes in drug coverage happen at the beginning of each year (January 1).
-However, during the year, the plan can make some changes to the Drug List.
+However, during the year, the plan can make some changes to the "Drug List."
 For example, the plan might:

-- Add or remove drugs from the Drug List. - Move a drug to a higher or lower cost-sharing tier. - Add or remove a restriction on coverage for a drug. - Replace a brand name drug with a generic drug.
+- Add or remove drugs from the "Drug List." - Move a drug to a higher or lower cost-sharing tier. - Add or remove a restriction on coverage for a drug.